cdn77/debugr/README.md

 The format of the name of the files written in the log directory is `{timestamp}--{id}.html`.
 `{timestamp}` is `YYYY-MM-DD-HH-II-SS` in UTC; `{id}` here represents an identifier of the logger instance.
-By default this identifier is generated from the log entry which caused the logger to be marked for writing; in some scenarios you may want to set it yourself, which you can do by means of `logger.setId()`.
+By default, this identifier is generated from the log entry which caused the logger to be marked for writing; in some scenarios you may want to set it yourself, which you can do by means of `logger.setId()`.